Local restaurant supplier reopens showroom after fire

 Herb Clark, the owner, emphasized that after all the hard work they have put into rebuilding the store, they will now be hosting a grand reopening week, which will take place May 16 to May 20.

-"We had to do all the rebuilding.
-Now we're getting ready to have a grand opening in May," Clark said of the business at 702 Commonwealth Avenue in Bristol, Virginia.
+“We had to do all the rebuilding.
+Now we’re getting ready to have a grand opening in May,” Clark said of the business at 702 Commonwealth Ave. in Bristol, Virginia.

 As part of the grand reopening week, Sales Manager Chuck White highlighted that they will have all sorts of giveaways and prizes.